open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/emt-build-and-deploy.md

    - **SSH key** - the public SSH key (typically your `id_rsa.pub`) from your Linux development system to enable passwordless SSH access to the edge node.
    - **User credentials** - the username and password for the primary user account on the edge node.
-   - **Cloud-init customization** - optional, user-defined `cloud-init` configurations for advanced setup requirements.
+   - **cloud-init customization** - optional, user-defined `cloud-init` configurations for advanced setup requirements.

      For the default non-RT image, a basic Kubernetes installation is done automatically.